mercadopago/devsite-docs/guides/online-payments/web-tokenize-checkout/receiving-payment-by-card.en.md

 ### Step 3: Get the data

-*Web Tokenize Checkout* will do a `POST` to the URL that you have defined in the `action` attribute of the HTML code snippet (In the example: **/process-payment**) with certain data.
+*Web Tokenize Checkout* will do a `POST` to the URL that you have defined in the `backUrl` attribute of the HTML code snippet (In the example: **/process-payment**) with certain data.
 You must use this information to make the payment.

 #### Data: